benfrisbie/SteamWishNinja/app/templates/README.md

 Templates
 ==============

-When adding to these pages make sure to follow in terms of style, usage, and naming conventions.
+When adding to these templates make sure to follow in terms of style, usage, and naming conventions.

 Try not to add deprecated or obscure libraries.